melbo911/xroads/src/c/README.md

 Copy the correct binary (xroads.exe for Windows, xroads.mac for macOS) to your X-Plane base directory and execute it.

-The program creates a folder "Xroads" in your "Custome Scenery" folder.
-Then it copies the "roads.net" and "roads-EU.net" files from the "default scenry" and modifies them on the fly.
+The program creates a folder "Xroads" in your "Custom Scenery" folder.
+Then it copies the "roads.net" and "roads-EU.net" files from the "default scenery" and modifies them on the fly.

-It also creates a "library.txt" file inside the "Customer Scenery/Xroads" folder.
-Therfor it scans for existing zOrtho4XP folders and adds an entry to the library.txt for each one it finds to force the use of the new road.net files.
+It also creates a "library.txt" file inside the "Custom Scenery/Xroads" folder.
+Therefor it scans for existing zOrtho4XP folders and adds an entry to the library.txt for each one it finds to force the use of the new road.net files.

-To improve the great X-Europe even more, it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.
+To improve the great X-Europe scenery even more, it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.

 The content of an optional xroads.opt is being appended to the library.txt, which allows manual additions.